alex-gamero/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I started the restoration of the K-Ray accessories web site.

 ### R1D2